open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>reason</b></td>
         <td>string</td>
         <td>
-          reason is a unique, this should be a short, machine understandable string that gives the reason for <br/>
+          reason is a unique, this should be a short, machine understandable string that gives the reason for condition's last transition.<br/>
         </td>
         <td>false</td>
       </tr></tbody>